Python Classes and Objects

 parameters take the two arguments which we passed during object creation.

-Now, for the student1 object, the name attribute will be Harry
+Now, for the student1 object, the name attribute will be Harry, and the

 marks attribute will be 85.